-So, to help you navigate the choppy waters of the gluten-free world, we've collected some "Eat This"-approved gluten-free snacks (along with their "Not That!" counterpart).
-Our top picks are free of scary additives and chemicals, low in sugar, and high in protein and fiber—two macronutrients which will make it much easier to keep your mind off your rumbling stomach.
-Feel like hunger disrupts your workflow all too often?
-It might be time to read up on these 30 Reasons Why You're Always Hungry.
+So, to help you navigate the choppy waters of the gluten-free world, we’ve collected some “Eat This”-approved gluten-free snacks (along with their “Not That!” counterpart).
+Our top picks are free of scary additives and chemicals, low in sugar, and high in protein and fiber—two macronutrients that will make it much easier to keep your mind off your rumbling stomach.

 Pure Organic Ancient Grains Vanilla Almond Bar